k8xu/personal-site/README.md

 **1. Open GitHub Desktop and Visual Studio Code to edit content**

 On GitHub Desktop, check that you are on `personal-site` and refresh the repository to fetch new commits.
-Make changes using Visual Studio Code in Markdown, and most of the edits should be in the `contents` folder or the `config` file.
+Make changes in Markdown using Visual Studio Code, and most of your edits will be in the `contents/home` folder or the `config.toml` file.

 **2. Open Git Bash to view changes**